-Moreover, from this base indices are published with three decimals and the variation rates with one, although they are calculated with all the available decimals for the index, and the data will be final three months after it is first published.
+Using this base, the indices are published to three decimal points, and the variation rates to one decimal point, though they are calculated with all of the decimal points available in the index.
+Moreover, the data will be final three months following its first publication.